-"Joe Breseman has been helping customers for 38 years now being in the Compressor business since 1981"
+"Joe Breseman has been helping customers around the world for over 40 years now being in the Compressor business since 1981"

 Joe Breseman, Owner and Founder Since 2001

 Joe 1981 ELLIOTT PAP

 Joe 1981 Working on 5 Cylinder 4 Stage Worthington BDC Hydrogen Compressor for Fermi Lab Chicago

 Joe 1981 Inside x-slide Polishing Fermi Labs 5 Cylinder 4 Stage Worthington BDC

 Joe 1981 Mechanic/Machinist Trainee 1st New Tool Box